Skip to content

 Manganese in Connecticut Drinking Water

-Manganese has been detected in water systems serving 3,845 ZIP codes nationwide.
+Manganese has been detected in 60 Connecticut ZIP codes, above a limit or health guideline in 58.
 Here is what you need to know about manganese in your drinking water and how it may affect your household.

 What Is Manganese?